Shraddha-Kutafale/Shraddha-Kutafale/README.md

-Please feel free to reach out to me if you have any questions or if you're interested in collaborating on a project.
+If you are looking for a hardworking and dedicated individual with a passion for technology, don't hesitate to reach out to me at shraddhakutafale@gmail.com.
+I would be happy to connect and discuss potential opportunities.